kcmerrill/tracer/README.md

 # Tracer

-A work in progress, but tracer is designed to alert you when cron jobs fail, or when long running multi phased ETL processes fail to complete.
+A simple webserver designed to alert you when cron jobs fail, or when long running multi phased ETL processes fail to complete.

 For more information [RTFM](TFM.md "additional documentation").